AliceRoselia/Lollipopt/README.md

 Stage 1: Kickstart the project: Get at least a minimal solver as well as a test set and the evaluation program ready.

-Stage 2: Optimization: We will optimize the hell out of
+Stage 2: Optimization: We will optimize the hell out of it.

 Contributions are welcome.
 I will gladly review pull requests and even test your code.